jackthecodemonkey/simple-bank-console-app/development.md

      BankModel might be a redundant
      Controller can get data from BankService and pass it to view thats all.

+   TODO:: Implement a method to store all transaction history per account?
+   Transactions: Deposit, Withdraw, Transfer

     6. Implement BankService
-       1. BankService will get a dbcontext service between TextContext and DbContext
+       1. BankService will get a dbcontext service between TextContext and DbContext : DONE
        2. This service will be injected to a controller to consume

     7. Implement controller